Powered by ZigaForm version 4.0

 Dr Westerman’s Keynote Presentations

 • Westerman, T.G (2023).
-The scientist practitioner model is build on a foundation of cultural exclusion: A call to action.
+The scientist practitioner model is built on a foundation of cultural exclusion: A call to action.

 • Westerman, T.G (2022).
 The Rob Riley Memorial Lecture.
 Why we are failing to close the gap on Indigenous mental health, incarceration, suicides and child removals.